 2. You don’t have to stick with the first therapist you meet.

-A first session is not a lifelong commitment, so try not to put lots of pressure on it to go perfectly — or to stick with it if it wasn’t a good fit.
+Starting therapy is not a lifelong commitment, so try not to put lots of pressure on it to go perfectly — or to stick with it if it wasn’t a good fit.
 Shop around, therapy is all about the relationship.

-3. Think about your goals for therapy.
+3. Think about your goals for starting therapy.

 Don’t worry if you don’t know for sure, a good therapist will help you figure them out.
 From dealing with anxiety to wanting to find direction in your life, everyone’s goals will be different – remember there is no ‘right’ reason to go to therapy.